nikolayg/nikgrozev-website/_posts/blog/2021-12-04-java-9-and-afterwards.md

 The idea is that new objects are more likely to require collection than older objects.
 Hence, younger generations are cleaned more often and the surviving objects are gradually moved to the old generations.
-Although the algorigthm is called Parallel, it doesn't run in parallel with the application.
+Although the algorithm is called Parallel, it doesn't run in parallel with the application.
 It pauses the app, just like **Serial GC**.
 However, the garbage collection itself should be much faster since it uses multiple threads.